 Postgraduate students can apply directly to the University from September 2020 for September 2021 entry.
 Read more about postgraduate study.

-For more information for undergraduates and postgraduates on how and when to apply, visit our How to Apply page.
+For more information for undergraduates and postgraduates on how and when to apply, visit our page.
 Our International Foundation Programmes (IFP) are accepting direct applications through our online application form.

 Your application is important to us and our staff are well equipped to work remotely under the UK's current stay at home guidance, so we do not anticipate any disruption in assessing your application.
 You can follow progress in considering your application on Me@Reading Applicant.